DruidSmith/OpenRefine-Recipes/clean_address.md

 ## Cleaning Addresses in OpenRefine

 This is an experiment, to look at how addresses can be cleaned using OpenRefine.

+A more robust method might be to use a geocoding web service, which provides a match return, run on the two sets of addresses that you are trying to match.
+However, that may be time consuming if you have a lot of service calls to make.

+This approach might help shorten that.

 Note that I am not saying "standardized" as that would mean adherence to a standard, such as the US postal standard.
 This isn't as sophisticated as that - I'm basically looking to match addresses across disparate datasets.
 I have tens of thousands of records to go through, and this may happen on a recurring basis, so I want an easy way to do it...  so enter OpenRefine to help do part of the heavy lift.

 ***Turn to upper case***